-Rhode Island DUI & OUI Refusal Lawyer
+Rhode Island DUI Lawyer & OUI Refusal Attorney

 A DUI refers to driving under the influence of alcohol or drugs.
 An OUI is more encompassing because you can be charged for operating a vehicle or being in physical contact with a vehicle.
 Theoretically, that could mean that if you’re sitting in your car, parked on the side of the road, asleep, you could be charged with an OUI.

 It’s also common that when you’re pulled over on suspicion of driving under the influence, the police officer will ask you to submit to a chemical test.
 This is a test that uses either blood, urine or breath to determine your blood alcohol content (BAC) level.
 Refusing to take the chemical test can actually be almost as bad as failing it.
 Among other negative outcomes, your driver’s license can be suspended or revoked, due to the concept of “implied consent.”
 When you signed the necessary papers to receive your driver’s license, you agreed to comply with a police officer’s request during a traffic stop.
+Contact our OUI or DUI lawyer.
+We represent clients in Rhode Island and Massachusetts.

 The field sobriety test is actually a series of tests usually administered right at the scene, and entails the administering officer looking for certain clues as to impairment.
 Among the possible negative outcomes of a DUI, OUI or refusal, penalties can include jail time, suspension of license, community service, probation, substance abuse counseling, and a fine.